afondiel/ChatGPT-Prompt-Engineering-DeepLearningAI/l1-intro-notes.md

 - LLM APIs can enable developers to very quickly build software applications

 ## Course Plan
-- Some prompting best practices for software development
+- Prompting best practices for software development
 - Some common `use cases` :
   - summarizing
   - inferring